Numerical evolution of the interior geometry of charged black holes: Introduction

 Recently we argued Price Law tails and the exponential blueshift also necessitate the existence of spacelike singularities in one-sided black holes coupled to a scalar field \footnote{See Ref.~\cite{VandeMoortel:2019ike} for recent proof that the CH cannot close off the spacetime in spherically symmetric one-sided black holes}.
 This was done for both for spherically symmetric charged black holes \cite{Chesler:2019tco} and for neutral rotating black holes without any symmetry \cite{Chesler:2019pss}.
 Both analyses relied on a late time expansion with expansion parameter $e^{-\kappa v}$, with $\kappa$ the surface gravity of the inner horizon.
 The existence of this expansion parameter is intimately tied to the exponential blueshift near the CH.
 Both analyses found that the Kretschmann scalar $K \equiv R^{\mu \nu \alpha \beta}R_{\mu \nu \alpha \beta}$ diverges near $r = 0$ like

-where $\alpha>0$ is a constant related to the amplitude of Price Law influxes.
+where $\alpha>0$ is a constant related to Price Law influxes.
 The strength of the singularity at $r = 0$ increases with $v$ due to buildup of a singular cloud of scalar radiation near $r = 0$ sourced by Price's Law.

-In the present paper we have two goals.
-First and foremost, to bolster the validity of the late time approximation scheme employed in Ref.~\cite{Chesler:2019tco}, we wish to perform numerical simulations of the interior geometry of spherically symmetric charged black holes.
-A secondary goal is to apply the analysis of \cite{Chesler:2019tco} to spherically symmetric two-sided black holes.
-Two-sided black holes do not form via collapse and are in a sense eternal.
-To this end, we choose to study spherically symmetric charged black holes coupled to a real scalar field.
-In order to have a non-trivial electromagnetic field strength tensor, charged black holes in this theory must be two-sided.
+Our primary goal in this paper is to bolster the validity of the late time approximation scheme employed in Ref.~\cite{Chesler:2019tco} with numerical simulations.
+A simple model to study is that of spherically symmetric charged black holes coupled to a real scalar field.
+In order to have a non-trivial electromagnetic field strength tensor, charged black holes in this model must be two-sided, meaning the geometry must contain two separate asymptotically flat regions.
+We note that while Ref.~\cite{Chesler:2019tco} employed charged scalar fields, their analysis can trivially be extended to real scalar fields.
+We also emphasize that the analysis in Ref.~\cite{Chesler:2019tco} is local and does not depend on the topology of the black hole.

-Fig.~\ref{fig:twocases} shows two possible Penrose diagrams for two-sided black holes.
+Fig.~\ref{fig:twocases} shows two possible Penrose diagrams for two-sided black holes (see e.g. Refs.~\cite{Kommemi:2011wh,Luk:2017jxq}).
 The ingoing branch of the CH is located at advanced time $v = \infty$ while the outgoing branch is located at retarded time $ u =\infty$.
+Suppose initial data is specified on some Cauchy surface.
 For weakly perturbed initial data (i.e. that close to the Reissner-Nordstr\"om (RN) solution), the geometry only contains a null singularity on the CH \cite{Dafermos:2012np}.
 Such a scenario is depicted in the left panel of Fig.~\ref{fig:twocases}.
-Ref.~\cite{Dafermos:2012np} demonstrated the areal radius of the CH is $r = r_{\rm CH} = r_- - \varepsilon$ where
+Ref.~\cite{Dafermos:2012np} demonstrated the areal radius $r_{\rm CH}$ of the CH satisfies $r_- -\varepsilon< r_{\rm CH} < r_-$ where